Distress And Desperation In The Bahamas As Dorian Death Toll Expected To Keep Rising

 hide caption

-Malida Chereme, 67, washed water over her face to cool off as she and several hundred Haitians and Bahamanians wait at the port of Marsh Harbour in the hopes of boarding a boat to Nassau.
+Malida Chereme, 67, tried to cool off her face while waiting in Marsh Harbour.
 "I'm going anywhere I find," Chereme said.
 "I have a visa for Miami."

 Cheryl Diaz Meyer for NPR

 Bill Albury is among the many residents who lost everything in the storm.
-The sixth generation Bahamian spoke to Weekend Edition last Sunday as the storm was approaching his home in Marsh Harbour, and again on Friday, soon after he arrived in Palm Beach, Fla., on a private charter plane.
+The sixth-generation Bahamian spoke to Weekend Edition last Sunday as the storm was approaching his home in Marsh Harbour, and again on Friday, soon after he arrived in Palm Beach, Fla., on a private charter plane.

 "Other than a few aches and pains, physically I'm gonna be fine, but my wife and I have been through quite a trauma and not only us, but everyone in the Abacos are quite distressed and devastated," he said.
-"Never seen anything like this in my entire life of 60 odd years."
+"Never seen anything like this in my entire life of 60-odd years."

-Albury, his wife and four pets escaped their crumbling home during the eye of the storm, and sheltered in a neighbor's home, one of the few on Marsh Harbour that survived.
+Albury, his wife and four pets escaped their crumbling home during the eye of the storm and sheltered in a neighbor's home, one of the few in Marsh Harbour that survived.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: Some of the images with this story contain graphic content.